Unsaif/QIIME-pipeline/README.md

 # OUTPUT

+The QIIME Pipeline writes output in a plain text format with tab separated columns (.tsv).
 The output of the QIIME Pipeline is a directory named "name of the accession file" + "_output" situated in the QIIME Pipeline directory and it consists of ten files:

 * The relative abundance tables on a species and genus level: **QIIME2_MbT_Species.tsv** & **QIIME2_MbT_Genus.tsv**, respectively.